ptmorris1/ptmorris1.github.io/_posts/2025-05-20-NtfyPwsh-Examples.md

 > 📖 **Further reading:** [ntfy documentation – Action Buttons](https://docs.ntfy.sh/publish/#action-buttons)

-## 🧩 Building Action Buttons with Build-NtfyAction
+## 🧩 Build-NtfyAction Cmdlet Overview

 You can use the `Build-NtfyAction` cmdlet to construct action button definitions for your notifications.
 This cmdlet helps you create properly formatted action headers for ntfy messages that require user interaction or automation.
 You can include up to 3 actions per notification.